 - Relational and comparison operators in C++

 - Extended Operators in Relational Algebra in C++

 - Explain project operation in relational algebra (DBMS)?

 - Explain rename operation in relational algebra (DBMS)?

-- Explain intersection operation in relational algebra (DBMS)?
+- Explain union operation in relational algebra (DBMS)?